-In this type of savings plan, the investor can purchase units or credits in the prospective colleges and universities for covering the future tuition and other associated expenses at the current prices.
-However, it doesn’t cover expenses pertaining to room and boarding in colleges and universities.
-Also, these plans are not for the prepayment of tuition fees for elementary and secondary education.
-In most states, the prepaid tuition plans are government sponsored.
+In this type of savings plan, the investor can purchase units or credits in prospective colleges and universities to cover future tuition and other associated expenses at the current prices.
+However, it doesn’t cover costs pertaining to room and boarding in colleges and universities.
+Also, these plans are not for prepaying tuition fees for elementary and secondary education.
+In most states, the prepaid tuition plans are government-sponsored.

 Education Savings Plan

-In this type of savings plan, the investors can open an account to start saving for covering expenses pertaining to the beneficiary’s higher education in the future.
-Unlike prepaid tuition plan, this plan also covers room and boarding expenses.
-In some cases, the beneficiary can withdraw money from this savings plan for covering educational expenses in non-U.S. colleges and universities.
-All such savings plans are sponsored by the state governments.
+In this type of savings plan, the investors can open an account to start saving to cover future expenses pertaining to the beneficiary’s higher education.
+Unlike prepaid tuition, this plan also covers room and boarding expenses.
+In some cases, the beneficiary can withdraw money from this savings plan to cover educational expenses in non-U.S. colleges and universities.
+The state governments sponsor all such savings plans.

 529 Plan Contribution Limits

 The 529 plans don’t have any limit for an annual contribution.
 However, there are limits defined for the aggregate contribution that varies from state to state.
-The maximum aggregate limit vary in the range of $235,000in Georgia to $529,000 for California.
-Basically, these aggregate limits represent what each government considers to be the expected cost of higher education in their respective states.
-As per federal law, the balance of the 529 account can’t exceed the beneficiary’s expected cost of education.
+The maximum aggregate limit ranges from $235,000in Georgia to $529,000 in California.
+These aggregate limits represent what each government considers to be the expected cost of higher education in their respective states.
+As per federal law, the balance of the 529 accounts can’t exceed the beneficiary’s expected cost of education.